-After completing a competitive bid process, the City has accepted a bid from Patterson Enterprises, Inc. a local contractor, to construct bike skills courses and associated site features in Bellevue and Syringa Parks.
-Patterson is teaming with Progressive Bike Ramps, a bike park builder and ramp company with experience building bike skills parks across the world.
+Patterson Enterprises, Inc., a local contractor, is currently constructing bike skills courses and associated site features in Bellevue and Syringa Parks.
+Patterson has teamed with Progressive Bike Ramps, a bike park builder and ramp company with experience building bike skills parks across the world.

 Learn more about the project.

 Syringa Park, an undeveloped County park in the upper Rattlesnake, may soon be home to a “pump track”, a few “jump lines” and even some “slopestyle” features, according to the new master park plan adopted by the Missoula Parks and Recreation Board in October, 2016.
 The park has been designed as a bike park, which includes topographical and man-made elements specifically designed for off-road or mountain biking.
 Syringa Park is located at 1465 Lower Lincoln Hills Dr.

 The master plan was developed with neighborhood residents and the cycling community through an extensive public process and approved by the Park Board.
 Parks planning staff also consulted with the International Mountain Biking Association’s Trail Solutions Program to help design the park’s bike skills elements.
 The plan includes features for beginning to advanced cyclists of all ages, a shade shelter with picnic tables and walking paths.